 FYI: I do prefer saltier pecorino here versus tangier parmesan.
 Up to you.

-Cover with parchment and foil (basically don’t let the foil touch the lasagna) and bake covered, then uncover for the last 10-15 minutes until golden and bubbling.
+Cover with parchment and foil (basically don’t let the foil touch the lasagna) and bake covered, until bubbling, then uncover for the last 10-15 minutes until golden and bubbling.

-While it is baking, make the Arugula Almond Pesto.
+While the Eggplant Lasagna is baking, make the Arugula Almond Pesto.
 It only takes 5 minutes and it totally elevates.

 When it is done, it will be slightly puffed, golden and delicious smelling – and you’ll feel especially proud of yourself.